Meeting and Workshop Endorsement Guidelines

 High quality audiovisual support is essential for a high caliber meeting.
 This will allow for good timing of presentations, without complications, and good visualization of what the speakers are trying to depict.

-Your PCO should propose pre & post-congress tours for delegates to select if they so choose.
-A simple accompanying persons program should be offered at a relatively low cost, which will allow these guests to enjoy the local attractions.
+Your PCO should propose pre & post-Congress tours for delegates to select if they so choose.
+A simple accompanying persons program may be offered at a relatively low cost, which will allow these guests to enjoy the local attractions.

 16. Contract